 The Crown Act: The Cost of Ethnic Hair

-On January 1, 2020, California became the first state to pass an anti-discrimination hair law for schools and the workplace.
-The Crown Act (Create a Respectful and Open Workplace for Natural Hair).
+On January 1, 2020, California became the first state to pass an anti-discrimination hair law for schools and the workplace—the Crown Act (Create a Respectful and Open Workplace for Natural Hair).

-Kumasi Aaron, and Jobina Fortson, African American news anchors from San Francisco KGO ABC7, shared their own stories about having to straighten their hair or wear wigs to conform with a more European look in order to advance their TV journalism careers.
-And anchor, Ama Daetz, explained why she finally stopped straightening her naturally curly hair.
+Kumasi Aaron and Jobina Fortson, African American news anchors from San Francisco KGO ABC7, shared their stories about straightening their hair or wearing wigs to conform to a more European look to advance their TV journalism careers.

 ”People have lost jobs, sources of income because of how they chose to wear their hair.” — Kumasi Aaron